prometheus/prometheus/docs/querying/api.md

 ## Querying metadata

+Prometheus offers a set of API endpoints to query metadata about series and their labels.

+NOTE: These API endpoints may return metadata for series for which there is no sample within the selected time range, and/or for series whose samples have been marked as deleted via the deletion API endpoint.
+The exact extent of additionally returned series metadata is an implementation detail that may change in the future.

 ### Finding series by label matchers

 The following endpoint returns the list of time series that match a certain label set.